SSRIs vs SNRIs: How They Work, Differences, and Side Effects

 SSNIs and SSRIs Differ in What Way?

 From acute stress like anxiety, norepinephrine naturally rises.
 Norepinephrine controls mood, memory, focus, and sleeping.
 Low norepinephrine levels can cause depression, ADHD, and concentration issues.
 SNRIs boost norepinephrine, improving concentration and lowering depression.
 High norepinephrine levels might generate euphoria.
 They can also cause hyperactivity, panic episodes, and high blood pressure.
 These symptoms may make SNRIs unsuitable for persons with heart health difficulties, panic attacks, or hyperactivity.
-There is no proof that one medicine group is better for everyone.
-A person may need to try different medications or pharmacological combinations at different doses.

 Which Conditions Do SSRIs and SNRIs Treat?